 What we can do to improve our ability to create possibilities for the future of our world is to focus our attention on learning how we learn, learning how to learn, and learning how we can improve our ability to learn from one another, learn with one another, and learn how to create possibilities with and for one another.

-What we can do is focus our attention on creating a future for our learning resources in our theatre of a new world that increases their contribution to our knowledge, understanding, and ability to create a new world for our future.
+What we can do is focus our attention on creating a future for our learning resources in our theatre of a new world and to increase their contribution to our knowledge, understanding, and appreciation of the world and our ability to create a new world for our future.

 Centre for Learning